 The US women’s national soccer team is the most successful in international women’s soccer.
-The team has won three Women’s World Cup titles, four Olympic gold medals, eight CONCACAF Gold Cups and 10 Algarve Cups.
-On Friday, June 28th, the US team will face France in the semi-finals in what is expected to be one of the most exciting games of the tournament.
+The team has won four Women’s World Cup titles, four Olympic gold medals, eight CONCACAF Gold Cups and 10 Algarve Cups.
 But as with any high intensity sport, injuries are an inevitable part of any game.

 The NCAA reports that 65.3% of women’s soccer injuries are to the lower limb (based on data from the 2004-2005 and 2008-2009 seasons).
 Roth et al in the 2018 American Journal of Orthopedics reports that soccer injuries to the knee continue to rise.
 In this video blog, I will be reviewing some important assessment tools regarding the arthrokinematic assessment of the knee.